-Most of my research has focused on whether knowledge can arise from non-knowledge, particularly via inference and testimony.
+Much of my research has focused on whether knowledge can arise from non-knowledge.
 I am interested in epistemology more broadly and particularly in its overlap with ethics.
-I am currently working primarily on epistemic injustice.
+I am currently thinking about epistemic injustice and gender equality in sports.

 I enjoy bringing Philosophy to wider audiences.
 In this connection, I coordinate several public engagement and outreach initiatives.
-These include Cafe' Philosophique, the departmental series of public engagement events; the Aberdeen Philosophy in Education Group (APEG), a training programme for Philosophy students to facilitate philosophy discussion in primary/secondary school classrooms; and the Philosophy with Children course, a biannual one-day Continuing Professional Development course for primary and secondary schoolteachers.
+These include the Aberdeen Philosophy in Education Group (APEG), a training programme for Philosophy students to facilitate philosophy discussion in primary/secondary school classrooms, and the Philosophy with Children course, a biannual one-day Continuing Professional Development course for primary and secondary schoolteachers.

 I carried out my doctoral studies at St Andrews and Aberdeen.
 Before that, I took my M.Litt. at St Andrews and my BA at Sheffield.

 In my spare time I like to play football and walk my dogs.